Bulls Blood: the Battle is on! Eger VS Szekszárd

 Bulls Blood: from two regions

 Bulls Blood can only officially be produced in two wine regions of Hungary: Eger and Szekszárd.
-Although the characteristics still cannot be clearly distinguished in the two regions’ Bulls Bloods, the blends, the requirements, and grades differ in both, in order to adapt to the local soil & particular climate of the two regions.
+The characteristics still cannot be clearly distinguished in the two regions’ Bulls Bloods.
+However the blends, the requirements, and grades differ in both, in order to adapt to the local soil & particular climate of the two regions.
 And this is where the battle of the two Bulls Bloods gets interesting.

 Bulls Blood from Szekszárd